EOA03/week18-BE/README.md

   - DELETE `/:username/:todoId` : for user to delete a todo list by their username and todo id
   - DELETE `/:todoId` : for admin to delete a todo list

+There are also have some routes about click-jacking.

 I'm sorry, I run out off time, so I don't make the documentation API.
 That's all the endpoint of the project.
 Thankyou